Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 The source function code for the implementations of the inference of both models is included in the file [`Functions_for_ZINB_SBM.R`].
 The explanations of the code are written as comments beside the code.
-Note here that the practitioners need to load the source functions everytime after cleaning the enviroment.
+Note here that the practitioners need to load the source functions everytime after cleaning the environment.

 ``` r
 rm(list=ls()) # remove all in the enviroment